 It is easy for Mark Zuckerberg to portray himself as the civil rights protector, defending the freedom of speech by continuing to run political ads notwithstanding their factual (in)accuracy, as direct sale of advertising space on Facebook is one of the main sources of income for the company.
 More clicks on ads keep adding dollars to both Mark’s and Facebook’s bank account.

 I am worried for neither Jack, nor Mark.
 Not worried for either Twitter or Facebook.
 All the farce around the wider social significance of the decisions of two private companies is just another example that shows the new political reality we currently live in.
 The fact that an issue of such vital importance for the public interest is decided by privately held corporations who run on the premise of a profitable business venture speaks volumes.
 We are witnessing and abetting the strengthening of a global trend that is cancelling the political significance of citizens and voters and diminishing the democracy itself.
-Alternatives offered revolve around “liberal democracy”, “stabile autocracy” and probably a few other options that are being formed in the pipeline.
+Alternatives offered revolve around “illiberal democracy”, “stabile autocracy” and probably a few other options that are being formed in the pipeline.
 With the merry bunch of mean Twitterers, smart Facebookers and pretty Instagrammers engaging in staged conversations and discussions, lulled into oblivion by unimportant debates, we are on a direct path to becoming sleeping beauties suddenly awoken to a brave new world they know nothing about…

 Jolly good, isn’t it?